EkstraBladetUdvikling/eb-designsystem/README.md

 2. Submit a Pull Request on github and get it approved by someone else in the frontend team
 3. Merge your branch into master :rocket:

+4.  run `yarn dist:move` to move code to ekstrabladet project

 ## Snippets

 There is two VS Code snippet files outputtet from this project.